How it works

-The only personally identifiable data Attest will process in accordance with a customer’s contract is information relating to the customer’s or, where the customer is an organisation, its users, for example: each user’s name, email address and information relating to their use of the Attest platform.
+The only PII Attest will process in accordance with a customer’s contract is the customer’s name, email address and information relating to their use of the Attest platform.
+Where the customer is an organisation, this same information will be collected in relation to those of its employees who opt to use the Attest platform, so each user’s name, email address and information relating to their use of the Attest platform.

 Attest is committed to maintaining appropriate technical and organisational measures to protect against unauthorised or unlawful processing of confidential data.
 Our technical infrastructure, including databases, is hosted on Amazon Web Services (‘AWS’), which means we inherit the robust security structure and mechanisms that are maintained by AWS.
 You can read about AWS compliance here.

 We’ve set out some responses to frequently asked questions below.

 Password security and authentication for logging into Attest

 Users are authenticated via username and password combination.
 These are checked against our own credential store which is stored in our database.
 We have applied a secure password policy for our customers, which is in accordance with the National Institute of Standards and Technology (NIST) and any new passwords are automatically cross-checked against a database of compromised passwords before they’re accepted.

 All systems used by Attest employees are configured with SAML login where permitted, backed by their email account which is subject to strict password content and re-set policies.
 Access to all systems and email accounts are removed on notice of termination or the employees’ last day.